kevdoran/nifi-ios-s2s/README.md

 * s2s: iOS Framework
 * s2sTests: Tests for the s2s framework
-* Demo: The Demo app (currently just a placeholder single-screen app)
+* Demo: A Demo app showing basic usage of the s2s framework

 ## Development Environment Requirements

 * A Mac (tested on MacOS 10.12.5)
 * XCode (tested with XCode 8)
-* An iOS device or simulator (tested on iOS 10 on iPhone SE simulator)
+* An iOS device or simulator (tested on iOS 9 and later, running on iPhone SE simulator device)

 ## Building